-To identify the optimal summary estimate, we examine the plot for points, $ \bar{d}^k(\tilde{f}, \hat{g}_{\boldsymbol{\gamma}}^k)$, that are closest to zero while ensuring that the corresponding credible interval remains narrow, particularly for smaller values of $k$.
-Similar discrepancy plots, was applied in different model summarization methods, including those by \cite{hanh-carvalho-2015}, \cite{woody2021model}, and \cite{bolfarine2024decoupling}.
+We display the discrepancy function in \eqref{eq:6}, its respective expectation \eqref{approx}, and standard deviation $\text{sd}(d_{n}^k)$ with $n = 1,\dots,\tilde{N}$, and \( k = 1, \dots, K_{\max} \) in a plot.
+The resulting elbow plot visually represents the trade-off between model fit and the number of components, where each point $\mathbb{E}_{\boldsymbol{\tilde{y}}_{n}\mid \boldsymbol{y}} \left[d_{n}^k\right]$, reflects the degree of uncertainty in the approximation.
+To select $k\in \{1,\dots,K_{\text{max}}\}$ that results in the best summary approximation, we examine the plot for points closest to zero while ensuring that the corresponding interval remains narrow.
+Similar discrepancy plots were applied in different model summarization methods, including those by \cite{hanh-carvalho-2015}, \cite{woody2021model}, and \cite{bolfarine2024decoupling}.